How you approach a trip depends on a few factors. First of all, do you know where you want to go?

 If you’re not like me with an endless list of dream destinations, here are a few ideas to get you started:

 Friends and family.
 They know you best.
 Where have they gone that they would recommend to you?
 Keep in mind that if you have a dream destination, it may be best not to discuss it with less well traveled friends and family.
-Especially any plan to go to Mexico or Colombia.
+Don’t let people who have never left the couch dissuade you from your dream trips.

 Coworkers.
-In my office, I’m the one people ask when they need destination ideas.
+In my former office, I was the one people asked when they need destination ideas.
 There’s probably someone like me in every office and discussing travel is a great way to bond with people outside your immediate circle.

 Trip reports on travel websites.
 Once you have a vague idea of where you want to go, you can delve into the location by reading other travelers’ trip reports on the major travel forums where travelers share information.
 More about this later.